mengtong-personal/chrome-tab-organizer/README.md

 ### Organize by Domain
 - Groups tabs by their main domain (e.g., google.com, github.com)
 - Preserves pinned tabs at the start
-- Maintains tab order within each domain group
+- Maintains tab order within each domain group (initially, then reorders all)
+- This action reorders tabs within the *current window*.

 ### Remove Duplicates
 - Identifies tabs with the same URL